junxit/us-congress-bills-109/metadata.md

 - 2005-03-02 — Introduced in House
 - 2005-03-02 — Referred to the House Committee on Education and the Workforce.
 - 2005-03-02 — Sponsor introductory remarks on measure.
 (CR E335)
+- 2005-04-06 — Committee Consideration and Mark-up Session Held.
+- 2005-04-06 — Ordered to be Reported Unfavorably by Unanimous Consent.
+- 2005-04-12 — Placed on the House Calendar, Calendar No. 19.
+- 2005-04-12 — Reported adversely by the Committee on Education and the Workforce.
+H. Rept.
+109-34.
+- 2005-04-12 — Reported adversely by the Committee on Education and the Workforce.
+H. Rept.
+109-34.